MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/4_Integrating_MS_Graph_into_you_app.md

 # Writing data to the MS Graph

-Microsoft Graph is not a closed tool that gives us a series of classes and functions and nothing else.
+MS Graph is not a closed tool that gives us a series of classes and functions and nothing else.

 One of its strengths is the ability to expand that information with personalized information.